demisto/content/Packs/Absolute/Integrations/Absolute/Absolute_description.md

 #### Notes:
 1. On the API Token Management page, the new token is added to your list of tokens.
-2. If a 401 error causes the API authentication to fail, you can enable authentication debugging from this page.
+2. If a 401 error causes the API authentication to fail, you can enable authentication debugging from the Absolute console.
 3. The secret key is comparable to a password.
 Keep it secure, and do not share it with anyone.